 Cloud infrastructure monitoring is becoming a competitive space and Datadog is competing with offerings from New Relic (NYSE:NEWR), Elastic (NYSE:ESTC), Splunk (NASDAQ:SPLK), monitoring tools made by the cloud providers themselves and up and coming startups.

-As you can see below, Datadog's revenue growth has been incredible over the last two years, growing from quarterly revenue of $154.6 million in Q3 FY2020, to $436.5 million.
+As you can see below, Datadog's revenue growth has been exceptional over the last two years, growing from $233.5 million in Q2 FY2021 to $509.5 million this quarter.

-Guidance for the next quarter indicates Datadog is expecting revenue to grow 37% year on year to $447 million, slowing down from the 83.7% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 33.6% over the next twelve months.
+Next quarter's guidance suggests that Datadog is expecting revenue to grow 19.8% year on year to $523 million, slowing down from the 61.4% year-on-year increase it recorded in the same quarter last year.
+Ahead of the earnings results announcement, the analysts covering the company were expecting sales to grow 23.6% over the next 12 months.

 Large Customers Growth

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Datadog's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 78.5% in Q3.
+Datadog's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 80% in Q2.